C241-PS232/FruitLens-api/README.md

 What things you need to install the software and how to install them:

-(Assuming you have created a Google Cloud project with Firestore and storage bucket set up.)
+Install and configure the Google Cloud SDK: (Assuming you have created a Google Cloud project with Firestore and storage bucket set up.)

-1. Install and configure the Google Cloud SDK:
    Download and install the Google Cloud SDK from [here](https://dl.google.com/dl/cloudsdk/channels/rapid/GoogleCloudSDKInstaller.exe).

    Initialize the SDK and authenticate with your Google account: